 - all conditions applicable to your visa in plain English.

 Note: Only the primary visa applicant can use the Transaction Reference Number (TRN) and see the full visa details.
 Family members included in any visa application will be provided information that applies to their visa.

 To find your visa details and entitlements in VEVO, you need to make sure that you have your passport or ImmiCard details with you.
 You will also need one of the select departmental reference numbers that we have previously given to you.
 You have the choice of the following Reference types:

 - visa grant number

 To start, select the Check your own visa details with VEVO to open the VEVO for Visa Holders service.

 Then select which Reference type you want to use (Hint: you can then use the down arrow at the end of box to choose which type) and enter Reference number in the field that will now appear.

 Next you will need to enter your date of birth, your passport or ImmiCard number and the country that issued you your passport - if you are using your ImmiCard, you will need to choose Australia.
 (Hint: use the calendar date picker at the end of the date of birth field and down arrow at the end of the country of Passport/ImmiCard field to make entering your information easier).

 Then make sure that that you check the box to agree to VEVO’s Terms and Conditions and, finally, use the Submit button.

-Information on accessing VEVO as a visa holder is available in the user guides.
+Information on accessing VEVO as a visa holder is available in the help and support user guides.